 Birgit Wille has a degree in business administration and studied political science, sociology and philosophy.
 After working for the German branch of a French industrial group in Aachen, she switched to social work in Aachen, working as the managing director of a charity organisation for a few years.
 In 2001, the state parliament of Schleswig-Holstein elected her as the state's ombudswoman.
 She held this office for 13 years.
 During this time, she was also active at European level and was a member of the board of the European Ombudsman Institute.
 Now she works as a consultant.
 She has been a member of the Europa Union for a number of years and is a district chairwoman in Lübeck and deputy state chairwoman in Schleswig-Holstein as well as a member of the Federal Executive Committee of Europa Union Deutschland (EUD).

 Jo LEINEN is a Member of the European Parliament representing Germany.
 He was elected on the SPD ticket and acts as a representative within the Party of European Socialists group.
-He obtained a law degree in 1972 and a Certificate of Advanced European Studies from the College of Europe in Bruges, Belgium, in 1974.
-He has been a President of the UEF from 1996 to 2006.
+He obtained a Law Degree in 1972 and a Certificate of Advanced European Studies from the College of Europe in Bruges, Belgium, in 1974.
+Furthermore, he has been a President of the UEF from 1996 to 2006.

 Friedhelm FRISCHENSCHLAGER is an Austrian politician, originally a member of the Freedom Party of Austria before co-founding the Liberal Forum in 1993.
 Frischenshlager has served in the European Parliament (1996-1999), as a Director of the department of democratization of the OSCE Mission in Kosovo (2001-2003), and he has been a Secretary-General of the UEF from 2005 to 2007.